I started passing little notes of love to my classmates in the first grade. It was Saint Valentine’s Day.

 - If you want an effortless way to express your love to your Valentine, not just on February 14th, but every day, present the one you adore with a classic symbol of your love and affection – a heart along with a little love note.
 Here are some fresh romantic Valentine's gift ideas of heart jewelry gift giving.
 The Pocket Heart is private, it’s fun and it will remind him of you.
 In fact, every time your Valentine puts his hand in his pocket he will think of you!
 Then there is the Loving Heart Pin worn inside a man's jacket over his heart and is for his eyes only.
 For a woman, giving her a symbol of your heart to wear over her heart is like passing her a little love note each time she wears it.
 Consider a heart necklace.

-So here you are days before Valentine's Day.
-If you ARE considering sending a love note this Valentine's Day, I hope these romantic Valentine gift ideas have ignited your imagination and inspired action.
+So here you are - days before Valentines Day.
+Perhaps these romantic Valentine gift ideas have ignited your imagination and inspired action.

-Then again, those tiny pastel Be Mine or Kiss Me candy conversation hearts worked for me in the first grade.
-If I get too busy, I may try them again with a slightly more grown up message.
+As for me, those tiny pastel Be Mine or Kiss Me candy conversation hearts worked for me in the first grade.
+If I get too busy, I may try them again.